 -

-Do a short home workout
+Do a quick workout at home

 Try yoga or meditation

-Dance to your favorite music
+Dance to your favourite music

-No rules, no audience—just movement. -
+No rules, no audience - just move. -

 Clean while listening to music or podcasts